 Is the Standard Model Isolated?

 The Large Hadron Collider (LHC) is probing physics in a new kinematic region, at energies around and above the electroweak symmetry-breaking scale.
-With the discovery of the Higgs boson , the first data-taking period of the LHC experiments demonstrated that the understanding of electroweak symmetry-breaking within the Standard Model (SM) is broadly correct, and thus that the theory is potentially validwell above the TeV scale.
-Many precision measurements of hadronic jets, charged leptons, and other final states have been published, reaching into this new kinematic domain.
+With the discovery of the Higgs boson , ATLAS and CMS demonstrated that the understanding of electroweak symmetry-breaking within the Standard Model (SM) is broadly correct, and thus that the theory is potentially valid well above the TeV scale.
+Many precision measurements have been published, reaching into this new kinematic domain.

-The predictions of the SM are generally in agreement with the data, while the many dedicated searches for physics beyond the SM have excluded a wide range of possible scenarios.
-Nevertheless, there are reasons to be confident that physics beyond the Standard Model (BSM) exists; examples include the gravitational evidence for dark matter, the large preponderance of matter over antimatter in the universe, and the existence of gravity itself.
-None of these can be easily accommodated within known Standard Model.
+The predictions of the SM are so far generally in agreement with the data.
+Many dedicated searches for physics beyond the SM (BSM) have excluded a wide range of possible scenarios.
+Nevertheless, there are reasons to be confident that the SM is not the full story; examples include the gravitational evidence for dark matter, the large preponderance of matter over antimatter in the universe, and the existence of gravity itself.
+None of these can be easily accommodated within the SM alone.

 What to expect of these pages

 These pages should contain the current status of the Contur project, results obtained so far, and documentation for using it yourself.
 They define the methodology, and provide an archive of the models and datasets tested with the tools.
 Contur is intended to be easily extensible not just to considering new scenarios, but to the inclusion of additional data in the limit setting process.
 When particularly significant new models or datasets are added, it is anticipated that further papers will be written and linked as snapshots of progress.
 But these pages should always contain the most up-to-date status.